googleapis/google-cloud-cpp/google/cloud/batch/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Batch API][cloud-service-docs], a service to An API to manage the running of batch jobs on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Batch API][cloud-service-docs], a fully managed service to schedule, queue, and execute batch jobs on Google's infrastructure.

 This library is **experimental**.
 Its APIs are subject to change without notice.